 Tax credits and deductions: how to reduce income tax to the minimum?

-The difference between tax deductions and tax credits
+The difference between tax deductions and credits

 Tax credits and deductions are tools that help reduce income tax, but each works differently.